AudreyKj/movies-showcase/README.md

 # Movies Showcase web app

-React app with Server-Side Rendering using the open API [TheMovieDatabase](https://developers.themoviedb.org/3/getting-started/introduction).
+React app with Server-Side Rendering using the API [TheMovieDatabase](https://developers.themoviedb.org/3/getting-started/introduction).

-The project is bundled with Webpack; it supports hot reloading in development mode and is optimizated for production.
+The project is bundled with [Webpack](https://webpack.js.org/): it supports hot reloading in development mode and is optimizated for production.
 The bundling also takes care of cross-browser support, using [Babel](https://babeljs.io/) for modern ECMAScript and [Autoprefixer](https://github.com/postcss/autoprefixer) for browser compliant styling.

 The project includes both unit and end-to-end testing.
 The unit tests validate each component's functionality in isolation while the end-to-end test ensures the application flow behaves as expected (see Testing section below).